svenslaggare/sqlgrep/README.md

 Placed after the column type and add additional constraints/transforms.
 * `NOT NULL`: The column cannot be `NULL`.
 If a not null column gets a null value, the row is _not_ inserted.
 * `TRIM`: Trim string types for whitespaces.
+* `CONVERT`: Tries to convert a string value into the value type.
+Usable for JSON input.